12 Important Shopping Trends For 2023

 A 2020 survey showed that consumers are most likely to act on influencer posts that involve food and beverage, health and wellness, and personal technology.

-Bespoke Post is one brand that’s using influencer marketing to grow their customer base.
+Bespoke Post is one brand that’s using influencer marketing to grow its customer base.

 The brand offers a membership-based subscription box filled with products that appeal to men such as barware, clothing, and outdoor accessories.